Gear61/Software-Project-Ideas/Slack MoveBot.md

 # Possible Extensions
 - Get the move closer to a "true move" if that turns out to be difficult
 - Automatically add the user to the channel their message has been moved to
 - Make the bot behavior customizable.
-In particular, the move message can be customizable by the Slack space owner.
+In particular, allow the move message to be customizable by the Slack space owner.
+- Move all replies to the original post as well, ideally keeping them in a thread against the moved post.
+If creating a thread against the moved post is difficult, you can just move them into the target channel as well
 - Some sort of data tracking and analytics presentation, so users of the bot can see what's the most moved to channel and data like that